N Seoul Tower: History of the Seoul Tower

 When N Seoul Tower's original owner merged with CJ Corporation, it was renamed the N Seoul Tower (official name CJ Seoul Tower).
 YTN acquired it from CJ Corporation in 1999, and changed its name to YTN Seoul Tower.
-It has also been known as the Namsan Tower or Seoul Tower.
+It has also been known as the Namsan Tower and Seoul Tower.
 It is also Korea's first general radio wave tower that holds transmissions antennas of KBS, MBC, SBS TV, FM, PBC, TBS, CBS, and BBS FM.

-N Seoul Tower, along with Changdeokgung Palace, was selected as one of the world's top 500 tourist destinations in Lonely Planet’s Ultimate Travel List, based on global travel expert evaluation and reader preference surveys.
+N Seoul Tower, along with Changdeokgung, was selected as one of the world's top 500 tourist destinations in Lonely Planet's Ultimate Travel List.

 Floors and amenities

-N Seoul Tower is divided into three main sections, including the N Lobby, N Plaza, and the N Tower.
-The N Plaza consists of two floors, while the N Tower consists of four floors.
+N Seoul Tower is divided into three main sections called N Lobby, N Plaza and N Tower.
+The N Plaza section comprises two floors, while the N Tower section comprises four floors.
+There are three observation decks throughout the building, although the restaurant on the third floor (3F) and the revolving restaurant on the top floor (7F) offer views comparable to those of the observation decks on the fourth (4F) and fifth (5F) floors.

-Lobby
+N Lobby

-Plaza P0/B1 (Lobby): Includes: Entrance to Observatory, Information Desk, Alive Museum, Cafe, Children's Theater, Nursing room.

-The N Lobby holds the N Gift, N Sweetbar, BH Style, the Alive Museum, Memshot, Nursing Room, Information booth, a cafe, and entrance to observatory.
+The lobby has the entrance to the observatory, an information desk, a museum, a cafe, children's theatre, and a nursing room.

-Plaza
+N Plaza

-Plaza P1: Includes: Ticket booth, Food Court, Light Garden, Grass Terrace, Souvenir Shop, Characters & Photos.

 N Plaza has two floors.
-The first floor includes the ticket booth, N Terrace, N Gift and a burger shop.
-The second floor houses the Place Dining, an Italian restaurant, and the Roof Terrace where the "Locks of Love" can be found.
+The first floor (1F) includes the ticket booth, a souvenir shop, a cafe and a burger shop, whereas the second floor (2F) houses an Italian restaurant and a roof terrace.
+The "Locks of Love" are situated within the roof terrace.